DagimDev/reactjs-learning/react-state/what-is-react-state.md

         ▪ Note: A component itself can create, update and use state ▪ Note: Just like any variable, a component's state can change over time.
 When the state object changes, the component re-renders.
+● Similarity between props and state: Both are in object format in React containing
+    key-value pairs that we use to render the value of the objects.
+Both hold information about a component